-- Standards-aligned benchmark assessments (reading /writing): staff presentations on the effective use of interim Smarter Balance Assessments (SBA)s for reading, writing, and math are conducted in 13 of 17 elementary schools.
+• Standards-aligned benchmark assessments (reading /writing): staff presentations on the effective use of interim Smarter Balance Assessments (SBA)s are conducted in 13 of 17 elementary schools.
 Teachers use these assessments to assess student learning in alignment with the curriculum maps.
-Curriculum specialists and instructional facilitators work with teachers and principals to understand how this data can be used to guide instruction and develop classroom assessments. - The first phase of benchmark assessment piloting at the middle school level occurs with STAR360 being-implemented in three elementary schools.
-Staff at these schools work with data coaches to utilize the assessment data effectively in the classroom.
-Feedback from staff members and student performance data are collected to review. - A plan to vet and adopt benchmark assessments is underway and includes extensive practice and feedback on the use of benchmark assessments which meet rigorous criteria including validity, reliability, generalizability and standards alignment.
-The second phase of the pilot will include the implementation of iReady at eight elementary schools.
-An advisory committee comprised of teachers and administrators is formed to review the data from each phase of the pilot.
+Curriculum specialists and instructional facilitators work with teachers and principals to understand how this data can be used to guide instruction and develop classroom assessments.

+- STAR360 is implemented in three elementary schools.
+Staff at these schools are working with data coaches to utilize the assessment data effectively in the classroom. - A plan to vet and adopt benchmark assessments is underway and will include extensive practice and feedback on the use of benchmark assessments which meet rigorous criteria including validity, reliability, generalizability and standards alignment. - Building Foundations That Last (BFTL) overview is provided for all new preschool, kindergarten and first grade teachers in August.
+The training is facilitated by David Matteson, a national literacy consultant.
+The first round of demonstration days occurs in November 2016 and the second round occurs in January 2017.
+During the demonstration days, teachers are able to watch a modeled writing lesson and debrief.
+Future demonstration days are scheduled for March 2017. - Literacy assessments are reviewed during an adoption process in order to identify and select elementary instructional materials that include both formative and summative literacy measures. - Training is provided for all elementary literacy coaches focuses on the use of interim block assessments to guide instruction.